-- Students who receive a grade of Incomplete can begin a subsequent clinical course.
-Should the student fail to complete the course by the predetermined date, they are not permitted to continue into the subsequent course.
+• Students who receive a grade of Incomplete can begin a subsequent clinical course.
+Should the student fail to complete the course by the predetermined date, they are not permitted to

+- continue into the subsequent course.
 Students in this scenario will be dropped from the subsequent course at no charge. - Students should work with the Program Chair/Lead Faculty and Clinical Site to determine how to complete the remaining hours in the course.
-Appropriate alternatives will be explored by all parties to help the student.
+All parties will explore appropriate alternatives to help the student.